credmark/credmark-models-py/README.md

   --api_url API_URL     [OPTIONAL] Credmark API url
 ```

-To call any model we need to provide below parameters:
+To call any model we can specify the output by providing below parameters (they're not necessarily required):

 - `-b` or `–block_number` : to define against which block number the model should run.
-If not provided it is set to latest block number available for the chain.
+If not specified, it uses the "latest" block from our ledger db.
 - `-i` or `–input` : to provide input for a model in a predefined structure.(you can run command `credmark-dev list --manifests` to see the input format required for each model.
 See example below).
 If not provided it will default to “{}”.
 Model-slug: Name of the model (slug) to call the model.